latent-to/developer-docs/docs/concepts/address-poisoning-scams.md

 - Matching 14 characters: requires dedicated computing
 - Matching 20 characters: requires GPU clusters (some attackers use these!)

-The research found that one attack group spent an estimated \$1.7 million on computing to generate their lookalike addresses, but made \$4 million in profit.
-The economics work.
+[Research](#research-source) found that one attack group spent an estimated \$1.7 million on computing to generate their lookalike addresses, but made \$4 million in profit.

 Whether you're:
 - Transferring TAO